In Vivo Imaging System - Newton 7.0, Vilber

 Which fluorophores?

-• Consult our specification section for filter bandwiths.
+• Consult our Specifications section for filter bandwiths.

-• In case of multiple fluorophores, consult a spectra viewer to estimate the risk of bleed-through.
+• In case of multiple fluorophores, consult a spectra viewer to estimate the risk of cross-talk/bleed-through.

 Consider the eyes